Portable Backup Generator

 The upper LED indicates utility power status.
 If the alarm switch is in the utility position an audible alarm sounds when utility power is active.
 This makes it easy to determine when utility power has been restored.
 Another benefit of the utility LED is to act as a warning if the main circuit breaker fails to disconnect the house from the power line.
 If the LED is on when the generator back feed breaker is switched on it indicates power is being feed back into the utility grid.
 This is a rare but potentially deadly failure mode.

 The bottom LED monitors the work light in the generator shed.
-When the door is opened an interlock switch turns on the work light.
-When the work light is on the door status indicator flashes providing a visual reminder the light is on.
-The generator battery is pretty small so if the light is left on for an extended period there will not be enough charge in the battery to start the generator. †
+When the door is opened an interlock switch automatically turns on the work light.
+When the door is closed the indicator is on constantly.
+When the door is open it flashes providing a reminder the work light is on.
+The generator battery is pretty small so if the light is left on for an extended period during an outage with the generator not running there will not be enough charge in the battery to start the generator.

 At the lower left is a USB power outlet.
 It is designed for motorcycle use so it has a plastic protective cover over the switch and USB A receptacle.
 I wanted one with a switch so there was no idle power drain of the battery.
 This allows us to charge USB devices without the need to run the generator during an outage.
 It draws power from the generator battery so is adequate for charging cell phones without too much risk of excessively depleting the generator battery.